-- Establish a statewide on-line materials exchange, and encourage CT compost facilities to register on www.findacomposter.com. - Strategies 2-16 & 2-17 - The Department supports this recommendation and is exploring options.
-Any effort will include organics. - Request that DEP develop a written policy that gives organics recycling facilities priority in the permitting process. - Strategies 2-14 & 7-1 - DEP supports this recommendation and expects to write such a policy in the first quarter of 2008.
+- Establish a statewide on-line materials exchange, and encourage CT compost facilities to register on www.findacomposter.com. - Strategies 2-16 & 2-17 - The Department supports this recommendation and is exploring options. - Request that DEP develop a written policy that gives organics recycling facilities priority in the permitting process. - Strategies 2-14 & 7-1 - DEP drafted policy - As a matter of practice, prioritizes in permitting process